RearFold/RearFold-service/.github/ISSUE_TEMPLATE/feature_request.md

   - type: markdown
     attributes:
       value: |
-        Thank you for submitting a YOLOv8 🚀 Feature Request!
+        Thank you for submitting a RearFold 🚀 Feature Request!

   - type: checkboxes
     attributes: